archonology/Knowledge-Test/README.md

 ## Kudos

-Kudos to the U of MN Bootcamp for the unit self-test questions I borrowed for this app!
-If there is a copyright problem with that, or such, please reach out and let me know, and I will put this repository on private mode.
-This app doesn't provide the correct answers unless properly guessed, and the tests I borrowed the questions from are intended for personal review and development with some core full-stack development concepts.
+Kudos to the U of MN Bootcamp for the unit self-test questions I adapted for this app!
+This app doesn't provide the correct answers unless properly guessed, and the questions are intended for personal review and development with some core full-stack development concepts.